RrrrCrimson/EvtHandle/README.md

-a event-handle library for learning.
+an event-handle library for learning.